Jac0xb/lighthouse/README.md

 ## Disclaimer

-Lighthouse is provided "as is", with no warranties regarding its efficacy in completely preventing MEV attacks or other vulnerabilities.
+lighthaus is provided "as is", with no warranties regarding its efficacy in completely preventing MEV attacks or other vulnerabilities.
 Users are advised to conduct thorough testing and auditing.